lghfjgfasfdg/Group-Project-Term-2-Game-Dev/README.md

 # Group-Project-Term-2-Game-Dev
 Temp Name cygame

-description - you are blub an aspireing robot trying to escape the city you gotta dash run and shoot your way out of your mundane life.
+description - you are blub an aspireing robot trying to escape the city you gotta dash run and shoot your way out of your mundane life. but evil evil corp want to keep you in the city sending mr evil drone to attack you

 charles k - timeline, and concept art, and coding.